MacLemon/CongressChecklist/README.md

 If you need help, just call for help, there are many, many people around to help you.

 - 29C3 Conflict helpers: Call local DECT/GSM 113
-- 29C3 Medical Emergency or in case of fire: Cal local DECT/GSM 112 (CERT)
+- 29C3 Medical Emergency or in case of fire: Call local DECT/GSM 112 (CERT)
 - 29C3 Security: Call local DECT/GSM 110
 - 29C3 organizers: 29c3-orga@cccv.de
 - Local law enforcement in Hamburg: 110 or +49 40 4286 - 51410